DimeZilla/docker-apache/README.md

 docker build -t apache .
 ```

-By default the documentroot is set to `/var/www/app` but if you wish to build with a different document root, you can set a build argument named `documentroot` to which ever directory you want like so:
+The build file accepts a `documentroot` argument to set the `APACHE_DOCUMENTROOT` environment variable.
+By default the document root is set to `/var/www/app` but if you wish to build with a different document root, you can set the build argument to which ever directory you want like so:

 ```
 docker build -t apache --build-arg documentroot=/var/www/app/public .